bbauska/UofM-AdvStyling/readme.md

 responsible design.

-Unfortunately, when you Google that out, or you look for that on your search engine, nobody really wants to advertise the fact that they\'re really bad at web design so I found one for you.
+Unfortunately, when you Google that out, or you look for that on your search engine, nobody really wants to advertise the fact that they&apos;re really bad at web design so I found one for you.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->